sketch-hq/SketchAPI/README.md

 npm run test:build --identifier=IDENTIFIER --output=FILE_PATH --spec=SpecFileName.test.js
 ```

-The output `FILE_PATH` is "baked" into the plugin.
-Test results are always written to the same file, overwriting any previous contents.
 Use different `IDENTIFIER` values if you are testing different versions of Sketch or want to run integration tests concurrently on the same machine.

 > **Note:** The Sketch JavaScript API does not need to be rebuilt.
 The integration tests use the API bundled within Sketch or the custom API location specified in the user defaults.

 **Run test plugin**

-To run the integration test plugin from the command-line, you must provide the path to the plugin and the same output file path specified at build-time of the plugin.
+To run the integration test plugin from the command-line, you must provide the path to the plugin and a file path to be used by the plugin to write the test results and can be watched by the Python script for changes.

 ```sh
 python run_tests.py -p /path/to/SketchIntegrationTests-$UUID.sketchplugin -o FILE_PATH [-s SKETCH_PATH]